 Well, we think so.
 But a lot of banks are not so keen on making your data available for you to use in whatever software you choose.
 (Let's face it, the main opportunity banks have to sell you stuff is when you log in to your online bank, so why would they want to help you log in less often?)

 Change is coming that will improve your freedom to access data about your bank transactions in your own choice of software, and banks are going to have to adjust.
-Right now, however, there are no standards for how bank data is made available, and extracting data on your behalf is a very complex and specialist process.
+Right now, however, there are no standards for how bank data is made available in North America, and extracting data on your behalf is a very complex and specialist process.

 How does Wave get my bank data?

 The first thing to understand is that Wave does not access your bank directly.
 Until regulators force the banking industry to implement common, open standards for customers to have access to their data, it is left to a small number of specialist bank data integrators to provide a way of reaching your data.
 In some cases, these integrators have been able to negotiate formal access to a specially created APIs (Application Programming Interfaces) provided by the bank, but often access is via the same online banking portal that you use when you log in.

 Wave's bank data integration partner is called Plaid.
 Plaid is one of the largest companies in this space, counting hundreds of innovative fintech companies amongst its clients.

 When you connect your bank account to import transactions into Wave, Plaid makes the connection to your bank.
 Wave can't make payments or move money in your accounts through this connection.
 It is solely for importing transaction data.